 Lab director Neena Sharma, Ph.D., and her team are studying the biomechanical factors contributing to musculoskeletal injury with a goal to advance clinical research in orthopedic rehabilitation.

 Diabetes Research Laboratory

-This lab, led by Irina V. Smirnova, Ph.D., aims to uncover the biochemical and molecular mechanisms that benefit cardiac muscle in people with diabetes.
+Led by Irina V. Smirnova, Ph.D., the Diabetes Research Laboratory aims to uncover the biochemical and molecular mechanisms that benefit cardiac muscle in people with diabetes.

 Health Exercise and Aging Laboratory (HEAL)